 The citizens of the EU, USA, Canada, the former Soviet Union and some other countries/territories do not need a visa to enter Georgia for 1 year

 Georgia does not restrict the flow of Georgian or foreign currency into or out of the country/jurisdiction.
 Certain reporting obligations are imposed, however, to prevent illicit income legalization.
 Certain limitations on the amount of importing and exporting of cash (or securities) without customs declaration are applied (the limit is GEL30,000 (approximately 10,000 US dollars (USD)), or its equivalent in foreign currency).

 A bank account cannot be opened in Georgia without proof of identity.

 A person is declined a deduction for an amount of expenditure to the extent to which it is incurred in deriving income from employment.
 Furthermore, as a rule, expenses not related to economic activity are not deductible from the gross income.

-The Ministry of Foreign Affairs of Georgia (also, a diplomatic mission, the Georgian interests division at a diplomatic mission of a third country/territory and a consular office of Georgia; an authorized body designated under an individual administrative-legal act of the Minister of Internal Affairs of Georgia) issues immigration visas to aliens residing in Georgia legally.
+The Ministry of Foreign Affairs of Georgia (also, a diplomatic mission, the Georgian interests division at a diplomatic mission of a third country/jurisdiction and a consular office of Georgia; an authorized body designated under an individual administrative-legal act of the Minister of Internal Affairs of Georgia) issues immigration visas to aliens residing in Georgia legally.
 There is an e-Visa Portal function within the Ministry of Foreign Affairs.
-You can access the electronic application on the following link: e-visa portal.
+You can access the electronic application on the following link.

-If a foreign national starts work in Georgia, the local employers are obliged, within the 30 calendar days from the event of concluding contract, to notify the Ministry of Labor, Health and Social Affairs of Georgia about employing an immigrant.
+If a foreign national starts work in Georgia, the local employers are obliged, within the 30 calendar days from the event of concluding contract, to notify the Ministry of Internally Displaced Persons from the Occupied Territories, Labor, Health and Social Affairs of Georgia about employing an immigrant.